FREE COVID-19 testing

 Individuals 18 years and up, receiving the Johnson & Johnson vaccine do not need to return.

-Upcoming COVID-19 WALK-IN vaccination clinics for 1st, 2nd and booster doses will be on the following dates and times.
-No Appointment Needed.
+Upcoming COVID-19 WALK-IN vaccination clinics for individuals 12 years and older receiving their 1st, 2nd or booster doses will be on the following dates and times.

 Thursday, June 30th 1:30 pm – 4:30 pm